JayVeezy1/MA_thesis/README.md

 There are 3 steps where the dataset is filtered.
 1) Patient Selection (not changeable):

-The filtering, which patient is suitable.
-There are 58.976 unique admissions in the dataset.
-However, many patients are underage or need to be excluded because there is missing data.
+The first filtering determines, which patient is suitable.
+While there are 58.976 unique admissions in the dataset, many patients are underage or need to be excluded because there is missing data.
 Also, only patients, for which the 'metavision' system was used, are included.
+This is regretful, as 'CareVue' patients make up a large amount.
+However, the different software that was used led to different chart_event-ids /item_ids.
+This makes it not suitable to use both systems.
+Metavision was chosen, as it is the newer one and most other researchers use it.
+This also means, that instead of around 12.000  (often duplicate) aspects that were measured on the ICU, only 2.200 remain.

-This filtering is in line with previous research.
+This filtering was in parts based on concepts from previous research by Alistair et al. (https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5851804/pdf/nihms925667.pdf).
 It should not be changed by the user.
-After this first step, there are still 13.762 admissions left.
+After this first step, there are still 16.058 unique icu-stays left.

 2) Use-Case Selection (Input at the 'export_patients_to_csv()' function):